AustinGil/vuetensils/docs/directives/intersect.md

 - rootMargin: the margen given to the root element. same as css margin.

-### Available modifiers
+## Available modifiers

-- enter: will take the passed function and assign it to onEnter (Default).
+- change: will take the passed function and assign it to onChange (Default).
-- leave: will take the passed function and assign it to onLeave.
+- enter: will take the passed function and assign it to onEnter.
-- change: will take the passed function and assign it to onChange.
+- leave: will take the passed function and assign it to onExit.